CommonGateway/CoreBundle/docs/features/Authorization.md

-**Cronjobs/Actions:RUN** The ability to manually run an action or cronjob **Objects :REVERT ** The ability to manually revert an object to an earlier version **Plugins :UPDATE  ** The ability to manually update a plugin to a newer version
+**Cronjobs/Actions:RUN** The ability to manually run an action or cronjob **Objects :REVERT ** The ability to manually revert an object to an earlier version **Plugins :UPDATE  ** The ability to manually update a plugin to a newer version **admin.method ** The ability to access all /api endpoints based on request method.

+The default admin user has all admin.method scopes (admin.GET, admin.POST etc) by default.

+### API scopes

+API scopes should  be assigned to users through their SecurityGroups which can be added through the admin user interface.
+If you would like to work with an /api endpoint for a specific Schema the scope would be schemas.
+@todo what would the complete scope be? ^

 # Common Gateway: Ownership and Creation